First recorded by The Edison Symphony Orchestra (1903).

 Hit versions by Billy Vaughn & His Orchestra (US #2 1955), David Carroll & His Orchestra (US #9 1955), The Four Aces (US #11 1955), Frank Sinatra (US #19 1955), The Ink Spots (UK #10 1955), Jim Reeves (B-side C&W #10 1970).

-“In the United Kingdom, a version by the Ink Spots was the sole hit version, charting at #10.
-A Jim Reeves spoken-word recording, posthumously released, brought the song the country charts in 1970 titled ‘Why Do I Love You (Melody Of Love)’ as the B-side to the Top 10 Country single, ‘Nobody’s Food’.”
+“In 1970, a Jim Reeves spoken-word recording, posthumously released, brought the song the country charts titled ‘Why Do I Love You (Melody Of Love)’ as the B-side to Reeves’ Top 10 Country single, ‘Nobody’s Food’.”

 Billy Vaughn & His Orchestra, “Melody of Love” (1955):